Out-of-state DUI lawyer

 Every state except Massachusetts, Tennessee, Michigan, and Wisconsin participates in the Driver License Compact.
 The Driver License Compact provides that all participating states will exchange information for traffic violations, including DWIs.
 Even if your state is not part of the Driver License Compact, it may still levy penalties or restrictions if your conviction is reported to them by Pennsylvania.

-What to Do if You Are Arrested in Pennsylvania for DUI
+What Should You Do if You Are Arrested in Pennsylvania for DUI?

 The first thing to do if you are arrested for an out-of-state DUI is to seek representation by a qualified attorney.
 An attorney who specializes in DUI knows the current laws and will work to resolve your case and protect your rights.